1. Top Tips

-- The same should apply to major developments in the area, which are not always flagged up by the seller or notaire if they are not in proximity to the property.
+- The same applies to planned major developments in the area, which are not always flagged up by the estate agent or notaire, even if they are in proximity to the property.

-- Confirm important verbal assurances within the terms of the written contract.
+- Confirm important verbal assurances from the seller and the estate agent within the terms of the written contract.

 - The vendor is obliged to provide a number of statutory survey reports.
 These surveys fall well short of a full building survey, so do not be over-reliant on them.

-- Insist that any clause that exonerates the seller from hidden/latent defects is not included in the sale contract.
+- Endeavour to exclude from the contract any clause that exonerates the seller from hidden/latent defects.

 - If the owner has undertaken major changes (facade, extensions) to the property ensure via the notaire/solicitor that planning consent was obtained for such changes.